PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 This could prove to be very useful in understanding how the code works.
 You could then remove the extra `printf` once you understand what is happening.

 And thats it!
 Have fun!
+Now go make Marios Pyramid!